#RHOBH Ex David Foster Has No Clue Who #RHOC Kelly Dodd Is

 “In today’s environment, what Kelly did was careless, inappropriate and disrespectful.
 David drove away in his car, alone and shaken.
 The video and her remarks speak for itself.”

-But RHOC Kelly Dodd insists that it was just a joke, even if Real Housewives of Beverly Hills ex David Foster didn’t get it.
+But Kelly Dodd insists that it was just a joke, even if David Foster didn’t get it.

 “I was with my friends Heather McDonald and Lea Black and I was joking when I said he needs a new housewife.
 I guess he didn’t find it funny.”